 Across the hall, Republican state delegates Warren E. Miller and Trent Kittleman were sworn-in alongside Democratic colleagues Courtney Watson, Shane Pendergrass, Jessica Feldmark, Eric Ebersole, Jen Terassa, Vanessa Atterbeary and Terri Hill.

-For Hill, the start of the session was a bit bittersweet.
-She said she was disappointed some of her former colleagues in county delegation did not return — Democrat Frank Turner retired, Lam moved to the Senate and Republican Bob Flanagan lost his bid for re-election.
+For Hill, who represents portions of Howard and Baltimore counties, the start of the session was a bit bittersweet.
+She said she was disappointed some of her former colleagues in legislature did not return.

 Still, she said she is “excited about the new and returning members… and the skill set that they are bringing.”